FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Conflict-free Collective Routing

 \subsection{Routing Protocol}

-FRED considers a \emph{flow} as a unit of routing, and supports concurrent routing of multiple \emph{flows}.
-Similar to the previous methods \cite{bneseRouting1}, FRED routing protocol is also recursive, meaning that first the status of outermost $\mu$Switch levels (i.e., input/output $\mu$Switches) are determined, and then routing is recursively called on the middle stage switches.
-The difference is, however, supporting reduction/distribution features on the FRED $\mu$switches, and the dependency between the input/output ports of a \emph{flow}, which requires a new routing algorithm to realize these differences.
-FRED's routing protocol is built upon the following intuitions: \squishlist \item If two flows share the same input or output $\mu$Switch, they should be routed through different middle-stage switches (subnetworks). \item If both input ports of an R-$\mu$Switch or RD-$\mu$Switch belong to the same \emph{flow}, the reduction feature is activated. \item If both output ports of a D-$\mu$Switch or RD-$\mu$Switch belong to the same \emph{flow}, the distribution (broadcast) feature of the $\mu$Switch is activated. \squishend The two latter points are easy to realize.
-To satisfy the first point, FRED routing protocol creates a \emph{conflict graph}. \autoref{fig:FredArchitecture}(i) shows the first step of a routing example for a FRED$_2$($8$) interconnect with the associated conflict graph for this step.
+\ours considers a \emph{flow} as a unit of routing, and supports concurrent routing of multiple \emph{flows}.
+Similar to the previous methods \cite{bneseRouting1}, \ours routing protocol is also recursive, meaning that first the status of outermost $\mu$Switch levels (i.e., input/output $\mu$Switches) are determined, and then routing is recursively called on the middle stage switches.
+The difference is, however, supporting reduction/distribution features on the \ours $\mu$switches, and the dependency between the input/output ports of a \emph{flow}, which requires a new routing algorithm to realize these differences. \ours's routing protocol is built upon the following intuitions:

+\begin{itemize} \item If two flows share the same input or output $\mu$Switch, they should be routed through different middle-stage switches (subnetworks). \item If both input ports of an R-$\mu$Switch or RD-$\mu$Switch belong to the same \emph{flow}, the reduction feature is activated. \item If both output ports of a D-$\mu$Switch or RD-$\mu$Switch belong to the same \emph{flow}, the distribution (broadcast) feature of the $\mu$Switch is activated. \end{itemize}

+The latter two points are easy to realize.
+To satisfy the first point, \ours routing protocol creates a \emph{conflict graph}. \autoref{fig:FredArchitecture}(i) shows the first step of a routing example for a \oursns$_2$($8$) interconnect with the associated conflict graph for this step.